ocastejon/hyperbolic/content/posts/hacking-the-tlwpa4220-part-3.md

     ![The method getSignature](/img/hacking-the-tlwpa4220-part-3/getSignature.png "The method getSignature")

     Note that the value of the string `s` differs if the `isLogin` parameter is set to `true` or `false`.
-In the former case, the unencrypted signature will contain the AES key string (that contains both the key and IV), the generated hash, and the sequence number.
+In the former case, the unencrypted signature will contain the AES key string (that contains both the key and IV), the generated hash, and the value `seq` (which, from the call to `getSignature` above, we can see that it is the sequence number plus the length of the data).
 In the latter case, on the contrary, the AES key string won't be present.

   - **The method `dataDecrypt`**.
 This is more simple since it simply decrypts the input data with the AES algorithm (in CBC mode):